-Any individual who witnesses or becomes aware of an alleged violation of the Student Code of Conduct should report the violation to Public Safety, a Residence Life staff member, or the Office of Campus Life & Inclusion.
+Any individual who witnesses or becomes aware of an alleged violation of the Student Code of Conduct should report the violation to Public Safety, a Residence Life staff member, or the Office of Campus Life & Community Engagement.
 Once an alleged violation is reported, an incident report (IR) or police report will be prepared to describe the nature and circumstances of the incident and the parties involved.
 A Public Incident Report may also be used to report a potential violation.
 Further investigation may be conducted if additional or supplemental information is needed.
-All incident reports and police reports are reviewed by the Office of Campus Life & Inclusion and those that warrant action are then referred for either an informal resolution/educational conversation or an administrative hearing.
+All incident reports and police reports are reviewed by the Office of Campus Life & Community Engagement and those that warrant action are then referred for either an informal resolution/educational conversation or an administrative hearing.

-The Vice President of Campus Life & Inclusion has designated the Director of Community Standards to administer the Code and Community Standards process.
+The Vice President for Campus Life & Community Engagement has designated the Director of Community Standards to administer the Code and Community Standards process.